BQSKit/PureMagic/rust/README.md

-# LSSP (Local Stabilizer Simulation Protocol)
+# transpile

-A quantum circuit transformation tool that performs Clifford operator commutations on Pauli products.
+Transpilation of quantum circuits.

 ## Description

-This tool reads a quantum circuit represented as a directed acyclic graph (DAG) of Pauli products and performs commutations of Clifford operators to transform the circuit into a standardized form.
+This tool reads a quantum circuit represented as a directed acyclic graph (DAG) of Pauli products and performs commutations of Clifford operators to the right.

 ## Features